Is your inventory management run on gut feel and guesswork?

 In a downturn, cash is king.
 Tying up working capital in unnecessary stock could be very damaging.
-However, with coronavirus having disrupted supply chains and no-deal Brexit threatening delays at ports and airports, holding some buffer stock seems desirable.
+However, with coronavirus and Brexit having disrupted supply chains, current shortages and delays at ports and airports, holding some buffer stock seems desirable.
 Optimising inventory through accurate forecasting and demand planning may be the difference between survival and demise for many in the current climate.

 Without these predictions, how can firms plan when and what to manufacture, buy and stock?

 Forecasting and demand planning Plans: ‘push’ versus ‘pull’